 The material condition and life expectancy report prepared by KPFF shows the concrete sampled from the bridge over Spring Valley to include chloride ion contamination at levels that could initiate corrosion.
 Similar to the notes included for the Current River bridge the material sampled was not taken from areas of the bridge expected to have the worst contamination and higher levels of chloride ions should be expected in those areas closest to the deck.
 As described below most of the other concrete in the bridge would need to be replaced so the concrete of greatest concern is in the arch and the arch footings.
-Spalls and delaminations are visible in the arch concrete indicating deterioration with corrosion of reinforcing steel is occurring.
-This is the concrete closest to the deck and is expected to be the most contaminated.
+Spalls and delaminations are visible in the arch concrete closest to the deck and is expected to be the most contaminated.
 If a rehabilitation option is selected, a vigorous corrosion mitigation program should be expected to include removal and replacement of deteriorated concrete with the inclusion of embedded galvanic anodes.
 As noted previously the anodes have an expected life of approximately 30 years.